fesia/here_we_deploy/README.md

 While the deployment process user(s) might sometimes get the old app's code and (probably) feel some degraded performance but the application will **never** become totally unreachable to them.

+## What is next?
+As we have been convinced the described solution works, let's imagine that something more complex needs to be deployed to some production environment.
+I've come up with a few things that can make it possible satisfying today's business and technical needs.

+1. No Vagrant in production :).
+Single node architecture won't work as well.
+It sounds like an obvious thing but it is better to mention explicitly.
+2. CI/CD tool like [Jenkins](https://jenkins.io/) would provide us with some profit giving us much higher level of flexibility and configurability while preparing and performing deployments.
+3. Depending on every uniqe case it might be reasonable to use [Kubernetes](https://kubernetes.io/) instead of Docker Swarm.
+4. Applying some monitoring, metric gathering and log analysis systems is a must.
+Tools like [Riemann](http://riemann.io/), [Prometheus](https://prometheus.io/) and [ELK](https://www.elastic.co/elk-stack) can be useful in this matter.
+5. Best practies in scalability raise the need to have production environment where computing capacity can be easily extended.
+The most suitable solution is any of available cloud platforms: [AWS](https://aws.amazon.com/), [Google Cloud](https://cloud.google.com/), [DigitalOcean](https://www.digitalocean.com/) etc. Unless you're lucky owner of some [datacenter](http://www.jllproperty.us/en-us/commercial-real-estate/flex-properties/data-center-properties#vt=Browse) ;).
+6. Some Ansible gurus might note that my 'deploy_app' role isn't perfect and can be optimized.
+Well, they'd be right.
+It relates not only to playbooks but to templates and overall structure as well.
+Would be nice to refactor 'deploy_app' partially.

+Sure thing, the list above can be extended taking into the consideration specific business case.
+Please feel free to reach out to me with any kind of comments/suggestions on this regard.

 ## Authors
 **Andrii Fesenko** - *Initial work* - <andrii.iv.fesenko@gmail.com>